-This Easy Turkey Stuffed Eggplant Recipe with Moroccan spices is a delicious and healthy dish that’s perfect for sharing.
+This Easy Spiced Baked Eggplant Recipe with Turkey is a delicious and healthy dish that’s perfect for entertaining or as a family meal.
 Tastes great the next day too!

-This recipe is easy to make because first of all I kept the list of ingredients to a minimum.
-In addition to the eggplant and the meat I also used tomatoes and a few spices to create a delicious, fuss free dish, perfect to enjoy on a hot summer day.
+This Easy Spiced Baked Eggplant Recipe with Turkey is easy to make, first of all, because I kept the list of ingredients to a minimum.
+In addition to the eggplant and the meat I also used tomatoes and a few spices to create a delicious, fuss free dish.

 I also used a simple method in this recipe.
 Simply cut the eggplant lengthways in half, then bake it for 30 minutes.
 This will give you plenty of time to prepare the sauce.
 Then just scoop the middle out of each eggplant half, combine with the sauce, stuff the eggplant halves and bake!
 That’s all the steps in a somewhat simplified form, see Instructions for more detail.

 I used a similar method in this vegan Spicy Quinoa Stuffed Eggplant recipe.